htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 New Features:

 - ``IDTOKEN`` files whose access permissions are too open are now ignored.
+(Group and other access must be none.)
   :jira:`232`

 - Added new ``-SubmitMethod`` flag to :tool:`condor_submit_dag` which controls whether